kod1ngclub/mycss/README.md

 - `b-none`
 - `b-groove` border-style as groove
-- `b-groove-hover` On hover, border-style as groove
+- `b-groove-hover` on hover, border-style as groove
-- `b-groove-active` On active, border-style as groove
+- `b-groove-active` on active, border-style as groove
-- `b-groove-focus` On focus, border-style as groove
+- `b-groove-focus` on focus, border-style as groove
 - `b-ridge` border-style as ridge
-- `b-ridge-hover` On hover, border-style as ridge
+- `b-ridge-hover` on hover, border-style as ridge
-- `b-ridge-active` On active, border-style as ridge
+- `b-ridge-active` on active, border-style as ridge
-- `b-ridge-focus` On focus, border-style as ridge
+- `b-ridge-focus` on focus, border-style as ridge
 - `b-inset` border-style as inset
-- `b-inset-hover` On hover, border-style as inset
+- `b-inset-hover` on hover, border-style as inset
-- `b-inset-active` On active, border-style as inset
+- `b-inset-active` on active, border-style as inset
-- `b-inset-focus` On focus, border-style as inset
+- `b-inset-focus` on focus, border-style as inset
 - `b-outset` border-style as outset
-- `b-outset-hover` On hover, border-style as outset
+- `b-outset-hover` on hover, border-style as outset
-- `b-outset-active` On active, border-style as outset
+- `b-outset-active` on active, border-style as outset
-- `b-outset-focus` On focus, border-style as outset
+- `b-outset-focus` on focus, border-style as outset
-- `b-guard-left` Add border-like guard at left
+- `b-guard-left` add border-like guard at left
-- `b-guard-right` Add border-like guard at right
+- `b-guard-right` add border-like guard at right
-- `b-guard-top` Add border-like guard at top
+- `b-guard-top` add border-like guard at top
-- `b-guard-bottom` Add border-like guard at bottom
+- `b-guard-bottom` add border-like guard at bottom
 - `b-size-1` border-size as `1rem`
 - `b-size-2` border-size as `0.5rem`
 - `b-size-3` border-size as `0.2rem`